swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

   /// disk.
   ///
-  /// An attachment can only be attached once. public static func attach(_ attachment: consuming Self, sourceLocation: SourceLocation = #_sourceLocation)
+  /// An attachment can only be attached once. public static func record(_ attachment: consuming Self, sourceLocation: SourceLocation = #_sourceLocation)

   /// Attach a value to the current test.
   ///
   /// - Parameters:
   ///   - attachableValue: The value to attach.
+  ///   - preferredName: The preferred name of the attachment when writing it to
+  ///     a test report or to disk.
+If `nil`, the testing library attempts to
+  ///     derive a reasonable filename for the attached value.
   ///   - sourceLocation: The source location of the call to this function.
   ///
   /// When attaching a value of a type that does not conform to both